Competition Rules & Eligibility

 Boot Camp Preparation and Participation

-- All finalist team members are required to attend the Innovation Boot Camp taking place on June 13-16, 2022 in Arlington, VA.
+- All finalist team members are required to attend the Innovation Boot Camp taking place on June 10-13, 2024 in Washington, D.C.

 - In addition, all finalist team members are required to participate in two orientation webinars (by attending the live webinars or viewing the recorded versions) and conducting assignments in preparation for the Innovation Boot Camp.